Box gutters can often be found on older, historical homes in Columbus, as well as other structures built in the late 1800s and early 1900s.

 Building a box gutter

-Most box gutters consist of wood framing covered by a thin sheet metal lining made out of galvanized steel, stainless steel, copper or another metal that will not easily corrode.
-The box is built by an experienced carpenter into the roof overhang or into the bottom of the roof, then lined with the sheet metal.
+Most box gutters consist of wood framing.
+A thin sheet metal lining made out of galvanized steel lines the gutter.
+Other linings include stainless steel, copper or another metal that will not easily corrode.
+An experienced carpenter builds the box into the roof overhang or into the bottom of the roof.
+Then sheet metal lines the box gutter.
 The metal creates a trough for water to flow into the downspout.
-A box gutter must be designed so that once the trough is lined and all seams are soldered together, water flows smoothly to the outlet hole without pooling.
+A box gutter must be designed so that water flows smoothly to the outlet hole without pooling.

 Box Gutters Require Extra Care

 All wood used to build a box gutter must be in good condition and securely fastened.
-As with all gutter systems, it’s important to keep box gutters free of debris and to prevent standing water which can lead to corrosion and leaks.
+As with all gutter systems, it’s important to keep box gutters free of debris.
+As well as preventing standing water which can lead to corrosion and leaks.
 Box gutter repair in Columbus, OH, often requires replacement of rotten wood and re-lining with sheet metal or a PVC liner.

 If you need box gutters in Columbus, OH, Muth & Company Roofing can help.
 Call (614) 682-3060 and let our experienced crew take care of your box guttering needs.

 When it comes to product knowledge, customer service, financing, workmanship and warranties, no other roofing contractor can compare to us.
 It’s no wonder that we were the first roofing company in Columbus to receive the President’s Club Certification by GAF, or that we are consistently referred out by insurance companies, realtors, and customers alike.